(Updated 14th November, 2022)

 How to apply

 - Complete the application form (DS-160) and make an appointment at your nearest US embassy or consulate.
 In our case, in Palma de Mallorca and Barcelona, we use Madrid.
-COVID has created a severe backlog and reduced availability of appointments, so it can be worth trying other embassies if you have no joy in Madrid.
+COVID created a severe backlog and reduced availability of appointments, so it can be worth trying other embassies if you have no joy in Madrid.
 The complete list of consulates is here: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/list-of-posts.html while official appointment waiting times can be found here: https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visitor.html.
 While published waiting times for appointments can be extremely long, it is possible for seafarers to request an urgent appointment at the end of the online application process.

 NB.
 It is crucial in your application to establish that you do not intend to abandon your residence abroad, as per rule 9 FAM 402.2-5(C)(5) (U) of the Foreign Affairs Manual.
 Usually, this will be ongoing property/residential ties, family ties, bank accounts and ongoing payments, car papers, and any other permanent connections to your country of residence.